mbrner/gpx_similarity/README.md

 2. train-model

 This produces a trained model.
-A trained model is need to build up a reference database needed to run comparisons.
+A trained model is needed to build up a reference database against with comparisons can be executed.

 3. add-reference-files